lanthale/LibRawFX/README.md

      decoderSettings.get("Sigma DP2 Merrill").setExposureCorrection(1);
      decoderSettings.get("Sigma DP2 Merrill").setExpoCorrectionShift(2.0f);
      decoderSettings.get("Sigma DP2 Merrill").setBrightNess(6.0f);
      //use the setters provided.
 They settings will take effect on the next call.
+The camera maker can be found out by method call getCameraMaker() or extract from the Metadata in form "maker model"